hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1318_chapter_ix.md

 exceed the responsibility of work for men.
 And he added, turning to the worker of the party, "Yes, you have faith, but you have not that burning enthusiasm that you need.
 You want to be consumed \[with\] energy.
 Shiva!
 Shiva!"
-And so, invoking the blessing of Mahâdeva, he said goodnight and left us, and we presently went to bed.
+And so, invoking the blessing of Mahādeva, he said goodnight and left us, and we presently went to bed.

 JULY 25.